Proprietary drug

+Viagra (sildenafil) is a famous example of proprietary drug, owned by Pfizer.

-Proprietary drug are chemicals used for medicinal purposes which are formulated or manufactured under a name protected from competition through trademark or patent.
+Proprietary drugs are chemicals used for medicinal purposes which are formulated or manufactured under a name protected from competition through trademark or patent.
 The invented drug is usually still considered proprietary even if the patent expired.
 When a patent expires, generic drugs may be developed and released legally.
 Some international and national governmental organizations have set up laws to enforce intellectual property to protect proprietary drugs, but some also highlight the importance of public health disregarding legal regulations.
 Proprietary drugs affect the world in various aspects including medicine, public health and economy.

 Not all proprietary drugs have their generic replacements available.
 Biologics are often produced by in vivo preparation and direct extraction of substances from living organisms.
 Pharma is not extensively involved in searching for ready-to-sell generic biologics due to the complexity of manufacture and hurdles in extraction processes.
 Besides vaccines, these endogenous origin chemicals are prescribed to patients with severe conditions, such as complications including asthma, rheumatoid arthritis, or cancer.
 Patients taking a particular brand of biologics are unable to interchange between one and another to prevent underlying exposure to more side effects and/or suboptimal treatment.
 It is believed that generic biopharmaceutical products will not be released in the near future until all technical difficulties are overcome.